hendrix-lehman/cmp431/README.md

-# CMP 431 - Mobile Programmin for Android Devices
+# CMP 431 - Mobile Programming for Android Devices

 Class exercises and snippets